 - Completed! - Governor Cuomo presents Executive Budget proposal to legislature.

-- New funding for Nurse Family Partnership
+- $3 million in new funding for Nurse-Family Partnership

 - Funding for municipalities to provide prenatal care to uninsured women